tgingold/vhdl4gatemate/README.md

   This example could be considered as a start point for a design.

 * 02-vga-bars: First use of the VGA interface on the board.
-Also first use of common files (Makefile and GateMate component package)
+Also first use of common files (Makefile and GateMate component package).

+* 03-vga-pixel: A moving pixel on the VGA screen.
+Improved use of common files.

 ## Reference Doc